ELELAB/MAVISp_automatization/README.md

 - **Retrieving and trimming AlphaFold models**: The associated PDB file for each entry in the input file is copied from MutateX folder.
 Each trimmed model is stored in the "structure_selection/original_model/" path (see example folder).
 Only regions with high pLDDT scores are retained.
 The residue range is used in subsequent steps to filter the mutation list for calculations.
 For proteins using experimental PDB or any other custom structure, the specified PDB file is copied from working directory and trimmed as needed.
+Notice that when using the `idps` target rule, the PDB file always needs to be specified manually, as the MutateX run will not be available.

 - **Retrieving available PDB information through PDB miner**: Information about all possible experimental structures available in the Protein Data Bank (PDB), such as resolution, experimental method, and missing residues, is collected for each entry in the input file.
 The readouts are stored in the "structure_selection/pdbminer/" path.